WARNING: CONTAINS SPOILERS FOR A MEMORY OF LIGHT

 - A Crown of Swords, The Bowl of the Winds

-Secretive societies, initiations, stonework, masons, the Creator, symbols, Sons of Light: the references to Freemasonry are there.
+Secretive societies, initiations, stonework, masons, the Creator, symbols, Sons of Light, twin pillars, rainbow girls: the references to Freemasonry are there.